PLT-Columbia/Prog-6-Optimization/README.md

 clang -O0 -Xclang -disable-O0-optnone -emit-llvm -c example.c
 llvm-dis example.bc
 ```
 You have now generated an `example.bc` file, which contains the IR in binary format.
-You will also see an `example.ll` file,
-which contains the IR in human-readable format.
+You will also see an `example.ll` file, which contains the IR in human-readable format.

-2. Convert the `example.bc` file to Single Static Assignment format
-(this is very important for generating suitable input, please do not forget to do this)
+2. Convert the `example.bc` file to single static assignment form (this is very important for generating suitable inputs, so please do not forget to perform this step):

 ```
 opt -mem2reg example.bc -o ssa.bc;
 llvm-dis ssa.bc
 ```

-this `ssa.ll` file is the input for this assignment.
+Note that the `ssa.ll` file that is created will be the input for this assignment.

-3. Create a directory `clang-hw6` in `$LLVM_HOME/llvm/lib/Transforms` for this assignment,
-and copy the files from the `src` directory to this new directory, as follows:
+3. Create a directory `clang-hw6` in `$LLVM_HOME/llvm/lib/Transforms` for this assignment, and copy the files from the `src` directory to this new directory, as follows:

 ```
 cp -r ./src/* "$LLVM_HOME/llvm/lib/Transforms/clang-hw6/"